lkilcher/dolfyn/xarray_dev_changelog.md

 		- Added 'save_mat' function
 		- Fixed - Broke rotation code - bad determinant warning in 'orientmat' at indices {} error - added rough code to search for nan's

-- Write testing - starting
+- Update testing - in progress
-	- read
-	- rotate
-	- motion correction
-	- function output
-	- save

-- Weird things:
-	- Subsequently-read TRDI datafiles will contain variables from previous instrument even if the instrument didn't record them - remnant/memory of global variables in the IO code?
-	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
-	- Bad AWAC IMU data reads as 6551.x?
+	- Added check signature velocity rotations against nortek matfiles - done
+	- Logical values are auto-dropped when saving netCDF - changed true/false attributes to 1/0
+	- Need to add tests against h5 data
+	- dropped support for python 2.x because xarray doesn't support it

-- Debugging:
+- TODO:
-	- Signatures equipped with AHRS have a ~1% error discrepancy between DOLfYN & Nortek Matlab output after rotating data through coordinate systems - error magnitude isn't consistent between beams/directions and varies between datasets - motion correction or quaternion correction?
+	- Change mpl time to epoch time
+	- Something really funky with Nortek AHRS orientation matrix where 1-5% of rotated values are beyond 1e-3 tolerance (and appear randomly distributed)
+	- Add motion-correction for ADCPs
 	- Fix Nortek Signature burst read hack
-	- Error reading Sig VM .ad2cp file echosounder data, only loads first column? - related to burst read hack above
+	- Error reading Sig VM .ad2cp file echosounder data, only loads first column? - related to burst read hack
-	- Add functionality for dual profiling configurations - *Incorporating 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)

-	- Optimize read code for the dictionary output?
-	- Change mpl time to epoch time or something?
 	- depth of adcp for range for nortek instruments? - not taken into account natively by Nortek
 	- Function to calculate 'S(k)'?
 Already wrote one for the wavenumber

 - Notes:
+	- deep copy absolutely everything. <-period <-endstop (Is there a way to disable global variables?)
 	- DOLfYN loads data as returned by the instrument or software (generally if velocity in beam no correction has been done, if in earth it has)
+	- Subsequently-read TRDI datafiles will contain variables from previous instrument even if the instrument didn't record them - remnant/memory of global variables in the IO code?
+	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
+	- Bad AWAC IMU data reads as 6551.x?